chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.0.21 = More styling fixes.

+= 2.0.20 = UPDATE Apply global colour to dashboard pagination.

 = 2.0.19 = FIX issue with sticky posts being included when not wanted in Featured Articles block.
 New option to disable sticky posts.
            FIX Featured item on region taxonomy not rendering paragraphs correctly.